pbojan/cryptocoins-desklet-cinnamon/README.md

 ## Contribute/Donate

-If you want to support the work and maintenance of this desklet, please consider donating.
+If you want to support the work and maintenance of this Desklet, please consider donating.
 Every donation is highly appreciated!

 ```
 BTC: 116BgTg5KRfcNoVm3R8icGU13AfR95CxZU